-This could consist of measures of anatomic changes such as loss of brain volume or white matter tract integrity, onset and progression of disease pathology such as biomarkers of neurodegenerative disease.
+This could consist, for example, of measures of anatomic changes such as loss of brain volume or white matter tract integrity, or onset and progression of disease pathology such as biomarkers of neurodegenerative disease.

 These changes could be more extensively specified.
-Measures/mechanisms underlying aging that could impact cognitive outcomes include change in structure or function of synapses, oxidative damage/stress, impaired stress response signaling, Ca2+ dyshomeostasis, dysregulation, mitochondrial function, impaired waste disposal, inflammation, epigenetics, stem cell depletion, and altered neuronal activity/connectivity.
+Measures/mechanisms underlying aging that impact cognitive outcomes could include change in structure or function of synapses, oxidative damage/stress, impaired stress response signaling, Ca2+ dyshomeostasis and/or dysregulation, mitochondrial function, impaired waste disposal, inflammation, epigenetics, stem cell depletion, and altered neuronal activity/connectivity.

 It is likely that unmeasured or unknown brain or pathologic changes contribute to inter-individual variance in the cognitive outcomes.
-Their eventual inclusion would increase the accuracy of the process of elucidating CR.
+Their eventual inclusion would increase the precision of elucidating CR.

 3.2 Measures of cognition

 This term encompasses measures of cognition and day-to-day function that change with aging and disease.
-When possible, it would be useful to adopt cognitive tests that show changes with age or brain disease, and that can be used in humans and other animals.
-In this case, it is important to be mindful that pure operational similarity between human and nonhuman tasks is not sufficient; the tasks need to tap a similar underlying neurological system.
+When possible, it would be useful to adopt cognitive tests that show changes with age or brain disease, and that can be used across species.
+In this case, it is important to be mindful that formal operational similarity between human and nonhuman tasks is not sufficient, or even necessary; the tasks need to tap similar underlying neural systems.